 Laissez-Faire Leadership

 The term laissez-faire originates from French, roughly translating to “let it be.”
-In leadership contexts, it refers to a style in which leaders take a hands-off approach, allowing individuals significant autonomy in how they work.
+In leadership contexts, it refers to a hands-off approach, allowing individuals significant autonomy in how they work.
 This approach is often criticised as a form of ‘absent leadership,’ characterised by an abdication of responsibility, avoidance of decision-making, and a failure to provide feedback or guidance (Robbins & Judge, 2019; Luthans, 2008; Bass & Avolio, 1990 in Yang, 2015).
 Such a lack of direction can leave employees feeling unsupported and undervalued, potentially resulting in confusion, reduced job satisfaction, and lower overall performance (Agotnes, 2020; Judge & Piccolo, 2004; Kelloway et al., 2021).
 Bass (1985) even argues that laissez-faire leaders are often viewed as ineffective, making this approach seemingly counterproductive when seeking to foster motivation within teams.

 However, contrasting evidence suggests that laissez-faire leadership can offer certain benefits under the right conditions.
 In a review of the literature, Yang (2015) identified that the autonomy inherent in this style can enhance feelings of empowerment among employees.
 When individuals are granted freedom over their work, it can foster greater confidence and independence, which in turn may support motivation and performance (Humphrey et al., 2007 in Yang, 2015).
 Moreover, in environments where creativity and innovation are valued, such autonomy has been linked to the emergence of novel ideas and flexible problem-solving (Zhang & Zhou, 2014 in Yang, 2015).

 Taken together, these findings suggest that the impact of laissez-faire leadership is highly context-dependent.
 In teams where members lack the necessary skills or intrinsic motivation, a lack of guidance may lead to disengagement and underperformance (Bass & Riggio, 2006).
 Conversely, in high-performing teams composed of experienced and self-motivated individuals, particularly those in mid to late career stages, the space afforded by this leadership style can enhance creativity and professional autonomy (Pearce & Sims, 2002; Zhang & Zhou, 2014 in Yang, 2015).
-This underscores the importance of aligning leadership style with the needs and capacities of the team.
+This underscores the importance of aligning leadership style with the needs and capabilities s of the team.

 Social Identity Leadership

 Over the past decade, there has been a growing body of research looking at the connection between Social Identity and leadership (e.g., Hogg, 2001; Haslam & Platow, 2001, van Knippenberg et al, 2004).
-Social Identity Theory suggests that people incorporate groups into their sense of selves, and that this has implications for people’s psychology and behaviour (Tajfel, 1978, in Tajifel 1978; Tajfel & Turner, 1979, in Austin & Worchel, 1979). social identity leadership emphasises the role of group ocial dentity in the leadership processes and posits that effective leaders are those who can articulate and embody the shared identity of their group, fostering a sense of belonging and collective purpose among members.
+Social Identity Theory suggests that people incorporate groups into their sense of selves, and that this has implications for people’s psychology and behaviour (Tajfel, 1978, in Tajifel 1978; Tajfel & Turner, 1979, in Austin & Worchel, 1979).
+Social identity leadership emphasises the role of group social identity in the leadership processes and posits that effective leaders are those who can articulate and embody the shared identity of their group, fostering a sense of belonging and collective purpose among members.
 This echoes the aforementioned argument by Northouse (2017) of leadership being a reciprocal relationship between leader and follower.